Lulkafe/CopyTokenizer/README.md

 Therefore I wanted something to reduce the burden.

 ## Data Privacy
-The input is processed at the client side, and is never sent to any servers.
+The input is processed at the client side.
+It is never sent to anywhere.